nathants/murmur3/readme.md

-#####three versions of the murmur3-x86-32 non-cryptographic hash function, in java, python, and c.
+### three versions of the murmur3-x86-32, in java, python, and c.

 - useful for hashing small inputs, like uuids, and is probably not the best choice for hashing large files